A "swarm" of 20,000 earthquakes hits Iceland | ExBulletin

 “The scientists’ assessment is that the latest data do not indicate magma rapidly approaching the surface, “the council said in a statement.
 “While this situation continues, the probability of an eruption is not high, but a possible rapid change in the situation must be assumed.”

-According to the council, the “most likely scenarios” include a decrease in earthquake activity in the “next few days or weeks”; Increase in the swarm with magnitude 6.0 earthquakes near Fagradalsfjall; 6.5 magnitude earthquake near Prinestenvegöl.
-And perhaps some “magma penetration” near Fagradalsfjall, which is unlikely to threaten the population.
+According to the council, the “most probable scenarios” include a decrease in earthquake activity in the “next few days or weeks”; Increase in the swarm with magnitude 6.0 earthquakes near Fagradalsfjall; A 6.5-magnitude earthquake near Prinenstenfeld And perhaps some “magma penetration” near Fagradalsfjall, which is unlikely to threaten the population.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online